How to Photograph Stunning Autumn Color

 The leaves of autumn foliage are translucent, which means sunlight is allowed to partially pass through them when viewed or photographed from the opposite side.
 The foliage seems to glow and radiate the boldest colors when this happens.
 Seek out as many of these lighting opportunities as possible for stunning, luminous color.

-This will work during any time, even when most photographers retire during the “idle light” of midday, you can always aim the lens skyward as the canopy of yellows and reds glow against the complementary crisps blue sky.
+This will work anytime there is direct sunlight.
+Even when most photographers retire during the “idle light” of midday, you can always aim the lens skyward as the canopy of yellows and reds glow against the complementary crisp blue sky.
 Stop the lens down to f/22 for a sun star to add additional interest.

 Keys to Using Backlighting